-When you're promised a "rate lock" from the lender, it means that you are guaranteed to get a specific interest rate for a certain number of days while you work on your application process.
-This ensures that your interest rate can't get higher while you are going through the application process.
+When you're offered a "rate lock" from a lender, it means that you are guaranteed to keep a specific interest rate over a determined period for the application process.
+This keeps you from going through your entire application process and discovering at the end that your interest rate has gone up.

-In addition to opting for a shorter rate lock period, there are other ways you can score the best rate.
-A larger down payment will result in a reduced interest rate, since you will be starting out with a good deal of equity.
-You could choose to pay points to lower your interest rate over the loan term, meaning you pay more up front.
-To a lot of people, this makes financial sense..
+In addition to going with the shorter rate lock period, there are other ways you are able to score the best rate.
+A larger down payment will give you a lower interest rate, because you'll have a good amount of equity from the beginning.
+You might choose to pay points to reduce your interest rate for the term of the loan, meaning you pay more initially.
+For many people, this is a good option..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.